-SOMA, my favorite game of last year, has one specific sequence which manages to combine three of humankind's most common and visceral fears: the fear of spiders, the fear of small spaces, and the fear of the dark.
+SOMA, my favourite game of last year, has one specific sequence which manages to combine three of humankind's most common and visceral fears: the fear of spiders, the fear of small spaces, and the fear of the dark.

-Towards the end of the game, when you descend to the hellish bowels of the ocean, fighting off an impeccably realized and awe-inspiringly atmospheric underwater hurricane, the developers prod you down a tunnel.
+Towards the end of the game, when you descend to the hellish bowels of the ocean, fighting off an impeccably realised and awe-inspiringly atmospheric underwater hurricane, the developers prod you down a tunnel.
 A dark tunnel.
 A very dark tunnel.
 A very, very dark tunnel.
 A very, very dark and cramped tunnel.
 A very, very, very dark, cramped tunnel at the bottom of the sea.
 A very, very, very dark, cramped tunnel at the bottom of the sea, filled with huge, disgusting spiders, clinging to the walls like hands, and which constantly threaten to jump off and attack you.

 That's why I call it the Tunnel of Nope.
 I still have nightmares about it.
 I am 31 years old.